remzyyy/Disease-Prediction-Drugs-Recommendation-System/README.md

 ## 📋 Project Overview
 This major project combines disease prediction and drug recommendation using machine learning and NLP techniques.
 The system analyzes patient drug reviews to provide data-driven insights for healthcare decisions.

-Based on research paper: "An Intelligent Disease Prediction and Drug Recommendation Prototype by Using Multiple Approaches of Machine Learning Algorithms" by Suvendu Kumar Nayak et al.
+"An Intelligent Disease Prediction and Drug Recommendation Prototype by Using Multiple Approaches of Machine Learning Algorithms".

 ## 🌟 Features
 - ML-powered disease prediction from symptoms